bohendo/my-clippings/highlights/war-of-art.md

  - loc 1043 - We fear discovering that we are more than we think we are.
 More than our parents/children/teachers think we are.
 We fear that we actually possess the talent that our still, small voice tells us.
 That we actually have the guts, the perseverance, the capacity.
 We fear that we truly can steer our ship, plant our flag, reach our Promised Land.
 We fear this because, if it's true, then we become estranged from all we know.
 We pass through a membrane.
 We become monsters and monstrous.
 We know that if we embrace our ideals, we must prove worthy of them.

- - loc 1062 - We're not born with unlimited choices.
-We can't be anything we want to be.
-We come into this world with a specific, personal destiny.
-We have a job to do, a calling to enact, a self to become.
-We are who we are from the cradle, and we're stuck with it.
-Our job in this lifetime is not to shape ourselves into some ideal we imagine we ought to be, but to find out

  - loc 1063 - We come into this world with a specific, personal destiny.
 We have a job to do, a calling to enact, a self to become.
 We are who we are from the cradle, and we're stuck with it.
 Our job in this lifetime is not to shape ourselves into some ideal we imagine we ought to be, but to find out who we already are and become it.

  - loc 1147 - The artist and the mother are vehicles, not originators.
 They don't create the new life, they only bear it.
 This is why birth is such a humbling experience.
 The new mom weeps in awe at the little miracle in her arms.
 She knows it came out of her but not from her, through her but not of her.

  - loc 1200 - If you were meant to cure cancer or write a symphony or crack cold fusion and you don't do it, you not only hurt yourself, even destroy yourself.
 You hurt your children.
 You hurt me.
 You hurt the planet.
 You shame the angels who watch over you and you spite the Almighty, who created you and only you with your unique gifts, for the sole purpose of nudging the human race one millimeter farther along its path back to God.
-Creative work is not a selfish act or a bid for attention on the part of the actor.
-It's a gift to the world and every being in it.
-Don't cheat us of your contribution.
-Give us what you've got.

- - loc 1203 - millimeter farther along its path back to God.
 Creative work is not a selfish act or a bid for attention on the part of the actor.
 It's a gift to the world and every being in it.
 Don't cheat us of your contribution.
 Give us what you've got.